|Nutritional Guidelines (per serving)|

 If not using right away, place the herb mixture in an airtight container and store in a cool, dark place away from heat sources.
 Use within 6 months.

-- Experiment with other combinations of herbs and aromatics, such as celery, leek, and fennel fronds, or ginger, lemongrass, and dried orange peel (commonly used in Provence).
+- Experiment with other combinations of herbs and aromatics, such as tarragon, celery, leek, burnet, chervil, and fennel fronds.
+Or try ginger, savory, lemongrass, and dried orange peel, commonly used in Provence blends.